YasinnExE/UpTime-Bots-Politics/PRIVACY-POLICY.md

 Your data is stored in a restricted access database using encryption.
 You can send an e-mail about the confidentiality of your data to speeduptimee@gmail.com.
 If you have a concern or question about your data, you can get help by creating a ticket.

 4) Deletion of Your Data
 You are free to create a request for the deletion of your data.
-You may submit a request for the complete deletion of your data by sending a Direct Message to the user with the name tag and ID Daeky#9779 (815239409409589278) or by sending an e-mail to speeduptimee@gmail.com.
+You may submit a request for the complete deletion of your data by sending a Direct Message to the user with the name tag and ID yasinexe (627543270985170958) or by sending an e-mail to uptimebot@gmail.com.
 Your request will be processed within 30 days of receipt.